charlottelc/charlottelc/README.md

 - 👋 Hi, I’m @charlottelc.
-I am a student in the Masters program for Library and Information Science at Simmons University.
+I am a recent graduate of the Masters program for Library and Information Science at Simmons University and Library Assistant at the Fairbank Center for Chinese Studies at Harvard University.
 - 👀 I’m interested in learning basic coding.
 - 🌱 I’m currently learning the absolute basics.
 - 💞️ I’m looking to collaborate on nothing yet!